 In 1320, king Edward II, persuaded by his favorite Hugh Despenser the Younger, confiscated the castle and accused William of granting the castle to his son-in-law, John de Mowbray, without royal permission.
 Despenser was appointed the royal Castle Guardian, but after the fallen of Edward II, the castle was restored to de Braose and then handed over to the Beauchamp family.
 However, at this time Pennard began to feel the power of sand blown from the side of the coastal dunes.
 It eroded the castle walls, made agriculture impossible and made life difficult.
 This resulted in the abandonment of the castle and the nearby settlement in the first half of the 16th century.

 At the end of the 13th century, new defensive walls were erected from the local limestone and sandstone, which copied the earlier, wood-and-earth circuit.
-The wall was about 8 meters high and crowned with battlement.
-At that time, a gatehouse was added consisting of two horseshoe towers flanking the passage, preceded by a dry moat and a drawbridge.
-The entrance to the rooms on the gate’s floor led from the back of the towers.
-The first floor was entered through timber, external stairs.
-On the western side, the defensive circuit was strengthened by a four-sided tower and a small semicircular latrine turret.
-The four-sided tower had two floors and had residential functions.
+The wall was about 8 meters high and was topped with battlement.
+At that time, a gate was also added on the eastern side, consisting of two horseshoe towers flanking the passage located in the middle.
+It was preceded by a dry moat and a drawbridge.
+The entrance to the rooms on the first floor of the gatehouse led from the back of the towers.
+The first floor was accessed via wooden, external stairs.
+On the west side, the defensive circuit was strengthened by a four-sided tower and a small semicircular latrine tower.
+The four-sided tower had two floors and served residential functions.

 Fragments of a ruined defensive wall, relics of two western towers and the outer wall of a two-tower gatehouse have survived to the present.
 Entrance to the ruins is free.